Last Updated on

 - Use a combination of heavy compound exercises and isolated exercises

-- Use a large variety of training models e.g. split training, pyramid training etc. to stimulate muscle growth
+- A large variety of training models should be used e.g. split training, pyramid training etc. to stimulate muscle growth

 - Vary the training intensities of the exercise, sets, rep tempos, weights used and rest intervals